 Sounds simple enough, right?
 Not exactly.
 As you already suspect, beating the stock market or beating the average return on investment is a bit more complicated than that.

 First, you need to understand how the market works and the strategies people use to beat it.
-Here’s a guide on how to beat the stock market in 2021.
+Here’s a guide on how to beat the best dividend stocks market in 2021.

 What is the Market?

 When you hear someone refer to the stock market, they usually reference one of the large stock indexes.

 A stock market index, such as the S&P 500 or Dow Jones, is typically used as the benchmark for stock market performance.
 This is because these indexes track the performance of top companies.

 When you read a report that the stock market is closed for the day or is moving up or down, that report usually refers to one of the major indexes.

 Investors and analysts use these reports to plan out how they will buy and sell their stock in hopes of making a profit down the line or soon.

 As previously mentioned, your goal as an investor is to beat the market, but what exactly does that mean?
 Beating the market refers to an investor or corporation seeing better than average returns.

 So how can you tell if you’re getting the best return possible?
 You’ll need to compare your returns to the returns of major indexes such as the S&P 500.